-can yield the output embeddings $\mathbf Z^{(K)} = [\mathbf z_u^{(K)}]_{u=1}^N$ of the $K$-layer model. \end{theorem} The above result indicates that for any multi-layer attention model, one can always find a single-layer attention model that behaves in the same way aggregating the global information.
+The above result indicates that for any multi-layer attention model, one can always find a single-layer attention model that behaves in the same way aggregating the global information.
 Moreover, the multi-layer model optimizes different objectives at each layer, which suggests potential redundancy compared to the one-layer model that pursues a fixed objective in one step.
 And, according to Theorem~\ref{thm-trans-opt}, the one-layer model contributes to a steepest decent step on this objective.
 We present an illustration of our theoretical results in Fig.~\ref{fig:theory}.